luciantanase14/airflow-on-kubernetes/README.md

 ## Introduction

 This project provides a reliable and scalable way to deploy Apache Airflow on Kubernetes.
-By leveraging Kubernetes' powerful orchestration capabilities, we can efficiently manage Airflow's components and workloads.
+By leveraging Kubernetes powerful orchestration capabilities, we can efficiently manage Airflow's components and workloads.

 ## Executor Choice